pogyomo/submode.nvim/README.md

 end)
 ```

-The submode doesn't accept `submode.default` as it already sealed, so you have to use `submode.set` instead to add mappings.

-It means, if you want to add `2` to notify `2`, you can achieve it with the following code.
+If you want to add `2` to notify `2`, you can achieve it with the following code.

 ```lua
 submode.set("test", "2", function() vim.notify("2") end)